lucasmun09/website/content/_index.md

 Hi there!

 I am currently a student at Virginia Tech pursuing computer engineering degree!
 The purpose of this blog is to document interesting projects I do and share it with others!
-I hope you will find these projects interesting as I have!
+I hope you will find these projects as interesting as I have!

 Thanks you for visiting!